jmoz-moz/Personnal-Projects/README.md

-This is a sample how to deploy redshift clusters to AWS using Python
+My code on how to deploy Redshift clusters to AWS using Python and DDLs for tables.